w3c/openscreenprotocol/templates/transport.md

 # IPv4 and IPv6 support

+# Guest Mode support

+Can this tranport be used to connect controlling user agents and presentation displays outside of a local area network?
+If so, what modifications would be required, if any?

+Note that detailed specifications for use of Open Screen outside the LAN are not in scope; this is an assessment of feasibility.

 # Hardware requirements

 The minimum specifications needed to use the transport, and whether the devices